tc39/notes/es9/2018-03/mar-22.md

 YK: there is a use case for double type. boolean is always what you mean. ??
 I dont know what to say about that other than, I think that if you tryed to use that it wouldnt work

 RBN: one issue in the issue tracker is ?: and I know its considered to be ??
-There are a number of languags that use ?: as null coales.e. im personally more favor in ???
+There are a number of language that use ?: as null coales.e. im personally more favor in ???

 ** discussing the agenda **